Cancer Clinical Trials

 - Screening trials – Examine the best way to detect cancer, particularly in early stages

-- Treatment trials – Assess the effectiveness of new cancer treatments, including medicines, radiation therapy and gene therapy
+- Treatment trials – Assess the effectiveness of new cancer treatments, including chemotherapy, oral medications and radiation therapy

 Phases of Clinical Trials